stacktrace-nso/nonskating.club/content/guides/jam-timer.md

 The Jam Timer is the conductor of the game.
 They are responsible for starting, stopping, and timing the different segments of gameplay, such as jams, periods, and time outs.
 Jam Timers are responsible for no paperwork.

-As with all officiating positions in roller derby, it’s important to be aware that Jam Timing is a combination of *what the rules explicitly say*, *how the rules are interpreted by the community*, and *common practices that are not rule-driven*.
+As with all officiating positions in roller derby, it’s important to be aware that Jam Timing is a combination of multiple sources of practice:

+- What the rules explicitly say.
+- What supporting documents from WFTDA, MRDA, and JRDA say.
+- How the rules are interpreted by the community.
+- Common practices that are not rule-driven.

 Read through [Section 5, Officiating](https://rules.wftda.com/05_officiating.html#officiating-staffing) of the Rules.
 Note that the words “Jam Timer” do not appear.
 The vast majority of what we do with Jam Timing is an *implementation* of the WFTDA Rules, but is not explicitly specified by the WFTDA Rules.